o1-labs/zk-oracles/doc/src/primitives/freexor.md

 - Let $X_a\oplus X_b$ and $X_a\oplus X_b\oplus \Delta$ denote the 0 label and 1 label for input wire $c$, respectively.

 - The garbler does not need to send garbled gate for each $\xor$ gate.
-The evaluator locally xor the input labels of $\xor$ gate to get the output label.
+The evaluator locally $\xor$s the input labels of $\xor$ gate to gets the output label.
 This is correct because given a $\xor$ gate, the label table could be as follows.

 |$a$|$b$|$c$|
 |:-:|:-:|:-:|